JojoDeveloper01/Blogii/to-do-list.md

         [] Has to save the temporal blog on the server [] Has to delete the temporal blog on the local [] If its logged in, get the blog from the DB

+[] The local logic has to be synchronized with the DB:
+    [] Has to update the title of the blog in the DB [] Has to create the posts on the DB
+    [] has to work the when open the post
+    [] Has update the the title of teh post on the DB [] Has update the the content of the post on the DB [] Has to Create Blogs on the DB

+[] Add A Blogs visualizer
+    [] Has to show the blogs of the user on the dashboard

+[] Add description to the blog on the dashboard

 [x] Add dashboard
     [x] Has to show their posts of the their blog to the user